 SPDW Short Volume

-State Street SPDR Portfolio Developed World ex-US ETF (SPDW) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $38.92B, listed on AMEX, carrying a beta of 1.03 to the broader market.
-The State Street SPDR Portfolio Developed World ex-US ETF seeks to provide investment results that, before fees and expenses, correspond generally to the total return performance of the S&P Developed Ex-U. public since 2007-04-26.
+State Street SPDR Portfolio Developed World ex-US ETF (SPDW) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $40.97B, listed on AMEX, carrying a beta of 1.03 to the broader market.
+This State Street SPDR Portfolio ETF is designed to mirror the total return performance of the S&P Developed Ex-U. public since 2007-04-26.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.